 For a long time I puzzled over mechanisms with cams and hanging weights in an attempt to simulate the desired movement without the side forces, but to no avail.
 Then came the break through - counter rotating wheels.
 (At this stage I had no idea I was emulating the work of my name sake over 200 years earlier).
 But could I make the concept work?

 I bought the cycle parts from the local cycle dealer who thought I was slightly mad.
 (What sort of bike has two back wheels, four axles and two chains?)
 I told him it wasn't for a bike, but thought it best not to try to explain further.
-I wanted lead for weights and tried a local car tyre dealer for old balance weights to melt down.
+I wanted lead for weights so I asked a local car tyre dealer if he had any old balance weights that I could melt down.
 It turned out I was doing him a favour.
-He puts the scrap weights into buckets, but someone had stolen one of the buckets and tipped the weights onto the floor, so he was happy for me to pick them all up.
+He puts the scrap weights into buckets, but someone had stolen one of the buckets and tipped the weights onto the floor, so he was happy for me to pick them all up and take them away.

 The weight is distributed evenly between the two wheels, and also distributed between the two opposite sides of each wheel (shown as counterbalance in the diagram above).
 This has the same effect as 'tucking up' a real bell, and slows down the natural rate of rotation.
 The first build had a ratio of 1:3 between the bottom and the top, but after experimenting, I changed this to 1:2, so the 78 lbs is now distributed 13lb on the top, and 26lb on the bottom, of each wheel.
 The natural ringing speed of this 2/3 cwt 'bell' is roughly the same as a 6cwt normal bell in the tower, but of course it needs ringing with a much lighter touch.